Turidus/Minecraft-MapMaker/README.md

 + *-bl* BaseColorID BaseColorID ...
   This option lets you block colors, and with that the blocks that make up that colors, that should not be used in the map.
-  You can look up the colors and related blocks [here](https://minecraft.gamepedia.com/Map_item_format) or in the BaseColorID file.
+  You can look up the colors and related blocks [here](https://minecraft.gamepedia.com/Map_item_format) or in the BaseColorIDs file.

 + *-n* Name
   This option lets you name the output files.
 If not provided, the name will be generated out of the image file name.